 - Nutmeg: Symbolizes Grenada's primary export crop and its nickname as the "Isle of Spice."

-Usage and Significance of the Grenadian Flag
+Usage and significance of the Grenadian flag

 The flag of Grenada is a powerful symbol of national pride and identity.
 It is flown on government buildings, schools, and public spaces across the country.
 The flag is prominently displayed during national holidays, such as Independence Day (February 7) and Thanksgiving Day (October 25), as well as at international events where Grenada is represented.